KirilTan/Masters-Degree-Business-Analytics/Semester-II/Methods-and-Algorithms-for-Business-Analytics-on-Big-Data/README.md

 # Methods and Algorithms for Business Analytics on Big Data

 ## 📘 Course Overview
-This repository contains structured learning materials, implementations, and notes for the master's-level course **"Methods and Algorithms for Business Analytics on Big Data"**, part of the program *Modeling Big Data in Business and Finance* at Sofia University *St. Kliment Ohridski*.
+This repository contains exercises and program-mode scripts for the master's-level course **"Methods and Algorithms for Business Analytics on Big Data"**, part of the program *Modeling Big Data in Business and Finance* at Sofia University *St. Kliment Ohridski*.

 The course focuses on:
 - understanding **Big Data concepts and lifecycle**